Richard Boyle, 3rd Earl of Burlington: Life

 By the early 1730s, Palladian style had triumphed as the generally accepted manner for a British country house or public building.
 For the rest of his life, Lord Burlington was "the Apollo of the arts" as Horace Walpole phrased it— and Kent, "his proper priest."

 In 1731, Alexander Pope, who had been a friend of Burlington since about 1715, addressed the first of his Moral Essays to him, on the subject Of False Taste.
 This described good taste in specific interests of his, such as landscaping, gardens and architecture.

+Lord Burlington was a Freemason, and Chiswick House is believed by some scholars to have functioned as a private Masonic Lodge or Temple (unaffiliated to Grand Lodge), given that many of the ceiling paintings by William Kent contain iconography of a strong Masonic, Hermetic, and possible Jacobite character.
+Lord Burlington's status as an important Freemason is indicated by his inclusion in the Freemason's Pocket Companion of 1736 and in a poem in James Anderson's Constitutions of the Free-Masons of 1723 where he is linked to an illustrious line of personalities important in Masonic lore.
+It has been argued that Chiswick House was a symbolic temple, based on so-called Royal Arch Freemasonry, involving a Hermetic intervention designed to heal the sufferings of the exiled Jews.
+Lord Burlington's handwritten list of titles in his library at Chiswick also shows that he supported a large number of publications by Freemasons.
+After completion of the Chiswick House villa in 1729, Burlington provided inspiration to other Masonic architects for numerous other buildings, such as Thomas Coke, 1st Earl of Leicester at Holkham Hall, Norfolk Charles Lennox, 2nd Duke of Richmond, at Goodwood House, and the Mansion House, nicknamed the "Egyptian Hall" for its columns.